-Let’s face it – a woman trying to learn about guns in the male-driven, testosterone-filled world of guns is quite the undertaking, but having to learn an entire new language might just be too much!
+Let’s face it – a woman trying to learn about guns in the male-driven, testosterone-filled world of guns is quite the undertaking.
+But having to learn an entire new language might just be too much!
 That’s where this gun glossary of gun terms and definitions comes in.
 Hopefully this resource will help to take some of the confusion out of the complex terminology of the gun world for women.
+(Part 3)

 INTEGRAL LOCK – A built in lock that may prevent the firearm from being fired